 Consistency comes from commitment and small, intentional choices.
 If life gets busy, remember why you started, and aim to show up no matter how “little” or “simple” it may seem!
 Instead of aiming for a full chapter, maybe focus on 5-10 verses each day and reflect on them deeply.
 Make time in the margins of your day—whether that’s while you’re waiting for coffee to brew or right before bed.
 Even using an audio Bible while driving or doing daily tasks, when done in the right heart, can draw you closer to Jesus.
 We’re praying that the habit of reading the Bible would become not just a duty, but a delight!

 Absolutely!
 The beauty of the Bible is that it’s a signpost to the climax of God’s display of his love for us through Jesus.
 Because the Holy Spirit is alive and active in us, when you re-read a passage or a book, you’ll often notice new insights or connections that didn’t stand out the first time, because he’s speaking to us!
-John’s gospel is rich with layers, and depending on your season of life, certain verses will hit differently.
-Reading it again can deepen your relationship with Jesus—there’s always something new to discover.
+Reading them again can deepen your relationship with Jesus — there’s always something new to discover.

 That’s totally normal!
 Some passages need extra time and thought.
 Try to dig into context, use a study Bible, or check out commentaries.
 And don’t be afraid to ask others for their perspective—reading and understanding the Bible is a team effort!
 Sometimes a different translation or revisiting the passage later with a fresh perspective can make a big difference.